seanpm2001/SeansAudioDB/Graphics/Audio-Conversion/2022/01_January/19/README.md

 I was really tempted to convert audio files again today, but I still just didn't have the time. - 2022 January 2nd

+I didn't consider doing audio conversion today. - 2022 January 3rd to 2022 January 18th

 </details>

-I didn't consider doing audio conversion today. - 2022 January 3rd to 2022 January 18th
+Considerations are being done to use the Raspberry Pi to convert audio, the only problems are that I can't take good screenshots on the Raspberry Pi yet, and I don't want to wear the SD card down too quickly.
+Screenshots on the laptop aren't possible at the moment either, as the `ALT` + `PRINT SCREEN` shortcut is having difficulties. - 2022 January 19th

+***

+**File version:** `2 (2022, Wednesday, January 19th at 4:02 pm`

+**Line count (including blank lines and compiler line):** `61`

 ***